 The LNG received from ships is transported into insulated storage tanks.
-From the tanks, it is fed into vaporisers which convert the liquid into a gaseous state.
-The converted gas is then transported to consumers through the country's natural gas pipeline network.
+From the tanks, it is fed into vapourisers which convert the liquid into a gaseous state.
+The converted gas is then transported to consumers through the country’s natural gas pipeline network.

 The expansion project will utilise ConocoPhillips’ Optimised Cascade Process.
 The process is based on a two-trains-in-one concept in which two parallel compressors are supplied by one train of liquefaction exchangers.
 It involves pre-treatment of the raw gas to remove contaminants such as carbon dioxide, hydrogen sulphide and water.

 The treated LNG is transported to the liquefaction unit of the plant.
-The liquefied gas is then cooled and condensed to -2600F in heat exchangers using propane, ethylene and methane as refrigerants.
+The liquefied gas is then cooled and condensed to -260°F in heat exchangers using propane, ethylene and methane as refrigerants.
 The cooled LNG is transported to the insulated storage tanks, for shipping to consumers.

-Invensys Process Systems (IPS) implemented its Terminal Operations Management System (TOMS) at the facility.
+Invensys Process Systems (IPS) implemented its terminal operations management system (TOMS) at the facility.
 The system provides services such as ship tracking, LNG storage tank composition and security monitoring.